pivotal-cf/docs-pks/console-deploy-wizard.hbs.md

 1. Select the method to use for authenticating connections to Harbor.
 	* **Harbor internal user management**: Create a local database of users in the Harbor VM.
 	* **Log in Harbor with LDAP users**: Use AD or LDAP to manage users.
 You configure the connection to the LDAP server in Harbor after deployment.
-	* **UAA in Pivotal Container Service**: Use the same UAA as you use for Tanzu Kubernetes Grid Integrated Edition.
+	* **UAA in Pivotal Container Service**: Use the same UAA as you use for {{  vars.product }}.
-1. If your environment does not allow Harbor components to access the external network on which Tanzu Kubernetes Grid Integrated Edition Management Console is running, provide proxy addresses.
+1. If your environment does not allow Harbor components to access the external network on which {{  vars.product }} Management Console is running, provide proxy addresses.
     - In the **HTTP Proxy** field, enter the proxy server to use when it is not possible for Harbor to connect to an outside address over HTTP.
 For example, http://your.proxy.com:8080 or https://your.proxy.com:443.
     - In the **HTTPS Proxy** field, enter the proxy server to use when it is not possible for Harbor to connect to an outside address over HTTPS.
 For example, http://your.proxy.com:8080 or https://your.proxy.com:443.